Light Mode

 I found an error or I have a suggestion.
 How can I send it in?

 Thanks.
-Please click here to send me email.
+Please click here to send me a message.

 Why are "Double Falsehood", "The Reign of Edward III" and other "lost plays" not included?